 Groupon stock held a high of almost $20.00 a share at one point in time, and while I do not even pretend that Groupon stock will ever be worth that much again, I do see it rising above its $5.30 a stock current price.

 2) I feel secure in my current financial state.

-I don’t have a cash loan or debt.
+I don’t have debt.
 Additionally, I have no dependents I am supporting, nor do I have any other fiscal responsibilities other than my personal living costs (rent, groceries, transportation, and savings).
 While I do have a sales job, my base salary is not effected by my additional commissions, and I live comfortably off my biweekly checks.
 I even save.
 And when the time comes I do start earning commissions, I intend to save each part of those checks, building a nest egg.

 3) I will personally enjoy the highs and lows of my stock.

 I think people want to avoid making investments effect their emotions, but this is where I gamble.
 I do not go to casinos – I do not like losing my money on games that are rigged for the casino to win more often than not.
-I don’t want a Cash Advance.
 But as I watch the stocks plummet on Bloomberg, I want to be a part of the Groupon ride.
 With a new CEO, I have no idea what will happen, but that is why I am investing a very small amount that I do not care if I never see again.
 Everyone I know uses Groupon, so if it does tank, honestly…I will more effected by the loss of actual deals than the amount I invested.
 And should Goupon do well, I would love for its stock to be my first portfolio stock.

 So, I am currently looking at purchasing 60 or so shares.
 If I never see that money again, I won’t cry.
 And should Groupon turn around, I will be thrilled.